 “In the Black community, we are taught whatever happens in our home stays in our home,” Houston’s Gwendolyn Jackson told ABC 13.
 “If we don’t talk about it, how can we end it?
 How can we help the next generation?
 If I don’t talk about it, how will my daughter know?”

-Jackson has survived cervical cancer and her father dying from lung cancer, as well as having other family members battle cancer.
-When undergoing treatment, Jackson also found a lot of misconceptions around undergoing clinical trials in the Black community.
+Jackson has survived cervical cancer, lost her father from lung cancer, and has other family members battling different forms of cancer.
+When undergoing treatment, Jackson found a lot of misconceptions around undergoing clinical trials in the Black community.

 “In the African-American community, clinical trials are frowned upon,” she told The Patient Story.
 “I think it goes back to when they were using African Americans for experiments and being the guinea pigs.
 In our mind, we still think we are being experimented on.
 If you tell anybody you’re doing clinical trials, they think you’re being a guinea pig.”